deepaksood619/deepaksood619.github.io/docs/python/advanced/memory-management.md

 A collection of blocks of the same size is called a pool.
 Normally, the size of the pool is equal to the size of a [memory page](https://en.wikipedia.org/wiki/Page_(computer_memory)), i.e., 4Kb.
 Limiting pool to the fixed size of blocks helps with fragmentation.
 If an object gets destroyed, the memory manager can fill this space with a new object of the same size.

-Pools of the same sized blocks are linked together using [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list)(thenextpoolandprevpoolfields).
-Theszidxfield keeps the size class index, whereasref.countkeeps the number of used blocks.
-Theare na indexstores the number of an arena in which Pool was created.
+Pools of the same sized blocks are linked together using [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list)(the nextpool and prevpool fields).
+The szidx field keeps the size class index, whereas ref.count keeps the number of used blocks.
+The are na index stores the number of an arena in which Pool was created.

 Therefore, If a block is empty instead of an object, it stores an address of the next empty block.
 This trick saves a lot of memory and computation.